llambiel/letsecureme/post.md

     listen 443 ssl http2;

 With this directive, we tell Nginx to listen over SSL and also support the connection over the new [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) standard, if the client browser support / request it.
-Please also note that HTTP/2 is SSL only
+Please note that HTTP/2 is SSL only

     ssl_protocols TLSv1 TLSv1.1 TLSv1.2;